matttm/gate-keeper/README.md

 Lets say, given the database of the above system, and as program inputs I provided: `year 2025`, `at gate c`, `place me before it`

-TThese inputs, will update the start datetime and end datetime of the application gates so that you are placed on the timeline as shown below. (indicated by `me`)
+These inputs, will update the start datetime and end datetime of the application gates so that you are placed on the timeline as shown below. (indicated by `me`)
 ```
        aaaaa       bbbbb  me   ccccc       ddddd       eeeee
 ------------------------------------------------------------------------